OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 First, get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn training: [Understand the Office JavaScript APIs](/training/modules/understand-office-javascript-apis/index).

-Then explore the Office JavaScript APIs with our [the Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.
+Then explore the Office JavaScript APIs with our [Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.

 ## Step 5: Understand the manifest